 Computer Science vs. Computer Engineering Job Outlook

-Computer scientists are likely to work in software development, computer programming, network and database design, web design, and testing.
-These fields all rely heavily on a good understanding of the theory of computation and the ability to apply this knowledge to real-world problems.
-Computer science careers will usually focus on jobs that require writing a lot of code.
-Some potential job titles for graduates with a degree in computer science include software developer, database administrator, web developer, or project manager.
+Computer scientists are likely to work in software development, computer programming, network and database design, web design and testing—with many professionals writing code quite frequently.
+Roles in such areas are based on a sound understanding of the theory of computation and the ability to apply this knowledge to real-world problems.
+Some potential job titles for graduates with a degree in computer science include software developer, database administrator, web developer or project manager.

-Computer engineers, on the other hand, focus on developing, designing and manufacturing microprocessors, integrated circuits, and other computing systems.
-Computer engineering graduates may get jobs working with telecommunications systems and devices, robotics, aerospace technology, and many other technologies.
+Computer engineers, on the other hand, focus on developing, designing and manufacturing microprocessors, integrated circuits and other computing systems.
+Computer engineering graduates may pursue jobs in the telecommunications space, robotics, aerospace technology and other areas.
 Careers in computer engineering focus on designing the physical systems that enable digital technologies.
-Graduates of computer engineering programs can get jobs with titles such as embedded software engineer, electrical design engineer, hardware engineer, or network engineer.
+Graduates of computer engineering programs may end up assuming roles such as embedded software engineer, electrical design engineer, hardware engineer or network engineer.

 Wondering about computer science vs computer engineering salary and career outlooks?
 According to the U.S. Bureau of Labor Statistics (BLS), computer scientists earned a median salary of $126,830 in May 2020 while computer engineers earned a median annual salary of $119,560.
 From 2019 to 2029, employment of computer scientists is projected to increase by 15%.
 The BLS notes that computer hardware engineering jobs are projected to increase by 2%.